 UBUNTU in the Xhosa culture means: “I am because we are.”

 What happens to us as we grow older in this land of opportunity?
 What kind of calloused exterior grows over our hearts?
-At what point do the blinders grow out of our temples to keep us focused exclusively on that which we desire – allowing us to accept the gulf between rich and poor?
+At what point do the blinders grow out of our temples to keep us focused exclusively on that which we desire, individually–providing us with justification for the gulf between rich and poor?
 Between sharing and coveting?
 Between caring and indifference?

 How do we get back to serving each other?
-And can America lead the way, or is our culture destined for failure because of our embedded competitive nature that encourages and rewards those who keep a foot on the throat of the competition–creating a divide in prosperity that we celebrate as some mutated form of success?
+And can the United States lead the way, or is our culture destined for failure because of our embedded competitive nature that encourages and rewards those who keep a foot on the throat of the competition–creating a divide in prosperity that we celebrate as some mutated form of success?